AdobeDocs/data-collection-apis/src/pages/getting-started/guardrails.md

 ---
 # Performance guardrails

 Performance guardrails define usage limits related to your API use cases.
 Exceeding the performance guardrails outlined in this article can result in performance degradation.
 Adobe is not responsible for performance degradation caused by exceeded usage limits.
-Organizations who consistently exceed the performance guardrails can request additional processing capacity to avoid performance degradation.
+If you frequently encounter these limits, you can request additional processing capacity to avoid performance degradation.
 Check your license entitlements in your contract and corresponding [Product Description](https://helpx.adobe.com/legal/product-descriptions.html) on actual usage limits in addition to this guardrails page.

 ## Definitions